SoniAnmol/heros_team_page/index.md

 At the TPM Resilience lab, we are looking at the urban health emergency system through the lens of epidemiological and behavioural modelling.
-We are building an agent-based model using open data and open source software to devise actionable policy inputs and strategies to improve crisis response.
+We are building an agent-based model using open data and open source software to devise actionable policy inputs and strategies to support decision makers for improving crisis response during pandemic.